314lipczuk/ODE_project_report/main.typ

 Data used for fitting the model was obtained from an experimental setup consisting of fibroblast cells transfected with an optoEGFR construct (optogenetic actuator) and being stimulated with various patterns of light.
 Data from 3 experiments were used in our pipeline, representing distinct light activation patterns.
-All experiments start with a 10 minute period of no actication, that we use for calibrating the baseline levels of activity.\
+All experiments start with a 10 minute period of no stimulation, that was used for calibrating the baseline levels of activity.
+Sampling rate of each experiment was $1 / "min"$.
+Data was prepared by first converting raw intensities captured by the microscope for nucleus and cytoplasm into a fraction $I_"cytoplasm"/(I_"cytoplasm"+I_"nucleus")$ representing active ERK.
+Baseline subtraction was done on a per-cell level, and afterward normalization was performed for each experimental group separately.
-First pattern that was investigated was a transient actuvation pulse for a given amount of time.
+First pattern that was investigated was a transient activation pulse for a given amount of time.
 The experiment was repeated with different durations, namely
 $t = {0, 50, 100, 200, 500, 1000}$ ms. This experiment was used during development for
 testing and verifying due to its simplicity.